folio-org/raml-module-builder/README.md

 will create two interfaces, a `POLinesResource.java` and a `VendorsResource.java` interface.
 Notice the naming convention (Resource suffix added, as well as camel casing).
 These interfaces will be created in the `domain-models-api-interfaces` project in the `com.sling.rest.jaxrs.resource` package

-Two plugins should be declared in the pom.xml - the aspect plugin which will pre-compile your code with validation aspects provided by the framework - remember the **@Validate** annotation.
-And the shade plugin - which will generate a fat-jar runnable jar - while the shade plugin is not mandatory - it makes things easier - the important thing to notice is the main class that will be run when running your module. notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.
+Four plugins should be declared in the pom.xml -
+- The aspect plugin which will pre-compile your code with validation aspects provided by the framework - remember the **@Validate** annotation.
+- The shade plugin - which will generate a fat-jar runnable jar - while the shade plugin is not mandatory - it makes things easier - the important thing to notice is the main class that will be run when running your module. notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.
+- The maven exec plugin that will generate the pojos and interfaces based on the raml files
+- The maven resource plugin that will copy the raml files into a directory under /apidocs so that the runtime framework can pick it up and display html documentation based on the raml files.

 ```sh